-In this comprehensive buyer’s guide, we’ll discuss the benefits of electric foot massagers, why you may want to consider getting one and what features you should be looking for when purchasing one.
+In this comprehensive buyer’s guide, we’ll discuss the benefits of shiatsu foot massagers, why you may want to consider getting one and what features you should be looking for when purchasing one.

-We’ll also review the 10 best electric foot massagers that are currently available on the market.
+We’ll also review the 10 best shiatsu foot massagers that are currently available on the market.

 Why Use a Shiatsu Foot Massager?